clickup/pg-id/README.md

-# Generate randomly-looking never repeating primary key ids and more
+# pg-id: generates random-looking never repeating primary key ids and more

 This library contains PostgreSQL functions which generate bigint ids having the following format (with defaults from pg-id-consts.sql.example):